dkoenigs/360-Pong-Game/README.md

 * Layout of canvas is in HTML and CSS
 * Game is written in TypeScript using Pixi JS creation engine
 * Spatial sound is achieved using Howler JS 3rd party plugin
-* Google Chrome and Modzilla Firefox smartphone API is used to handle smartphone events
+* Google Chrome and Mozilla Firefox smartphone API is used to handle smartphone events

 Bugs/Future Improvements:
 * As the speed of incoming balls increases, the sound is not calibrated to increase at the same frequency